- California State University, Chico

 *All CSU tuition fees should be regarded as estimates that are subject to change upon approval by the Board of Trustees.

-In 1887, General John Bidwell, pioneer, statesman, and founder of Chico, donated eight acres of cherry orchard, and construction began on Chico State Normal School.
+The Mechoopda Maidu Indians were the original inhabitants of the area issued as the Rancho Arroyo Chico land grant to William Dickey in 1845.
+General John Bidwell, pioneer, statesman, and founder of Chico, subsequently bought the grant.
+In 1887, Bidwell donated eight acres of cherry orchard, and construction began on Chico State Normal School.
 The campus opened in 1889 with 90 students and five faculty members.
 The first class of teachers graduated in June 1891.
 Chico State Normal School became Chico State Teachers College in 1921.
 The legislature converted its teachers colleges to state colleges in 1935, and Chico State Teachers College became Chico State College.
 In 1972, the college became California State University, Chico.
-The campus proper is 119 acres.
-The University also manages 800 acres of farm land, 240 acres of range land, and 2,330 acres of ecological reserves.

-Athletics: There are 13 Division II men's and women's athletic teams, with an all-weather track, putting green, jogging trails, two gyms, a soccer stadium, softball fields, Nettleton Stadium (for baseball), tennis, basketball, weight room, and other facilities.
+Athletics: There are 13 Division II men's and women's athletic teams, with an all-weather track, putting green, jogging trails, two gyms, a soccer stadium, softball fields, Nettleton Stadium (for baseball), tennis courts, basketball courts, weight room, and other facilities.

 Laboratories: Agriculture, Anthropology, Archeology, Art, Biology, Bio-Psychology, Chemistry, Child Development, Computer Science, Consumer Science, Counseling Psychology, Dietetics/Food Nutrition, Engineering, Exercise Physiology, Foreign Language, Kinesiology, Geosciences, Manufacturing, Physics, Physical Anthropology, Psychology, and Agriculture and Biology greenhouses are among the many labs on campus.
 In addition there are many student computing facilities (three university open-access labs, including a 24-hour lab; 40+ department labs; and seven residence hall labs).

 Meriam Library: The university library is a four-story building housing close to a million print volumes with complete Wi-Fi coverage on all floors.
-Computer labs are located on the first and fourth floors, and private study rooms on the first, second, and third floors.
-The fourth floor is designed to be a collaborative environment with movable furniture, whiteboards, and tables with integrated displays for laptops.
+It also contains computer labs, private study rooms, and high-tech collaborative learning spaces.
 Through the Library ReSEARCH Station, users can access more than 100 electronic databases leading to full-text articles in over 41,000 journals and get help with their research online using Ask A Librarian.
-Special Collections houses the northeastern California collection of books, photographs, and manuscripts pertaining to Chico and the 12 northeastern counties of California, as well as the University Archives and the Rare Book Collection.
+Special Collections houses the northeastern California collection of books, photographs, and manuscripts as well as the University Archives and the Rare Book Collection.

-Performing Arts and Public Events: The School of the Arts presents an active calendar of students performing in dance, theatre, musical theatre, and musical events of all kinds, including the North State Symphony (a three-city symphony); the annual spring musical in Laxson Auditorium; and three different galleries showcasing work of students, faculty, and invited artists.
+Performing Arts and Public Events: The University has three theatres, one auditorium, two gyms, and three athletic stadiums, attracting more than 150,000 people from the region attend activities on campus each year.
+The School of the Arts presents an active calendar of student performances and art events of all kinds, including the North State Symphony; the annual spring musical; and galleries showcasing work of students, faculty, and invited artists.
 The Humanities Center hosts an eclectic calendar of speakers and faculty symposia.
 Chico Performances presents a variety of professional touring artists in music, dance, and theatre.
 It also hosts the Chico World Music Festival and the President's Lecture Series, which has included Mikhail Gorbechev, Desmond Tutu, Jane Goodall, and Shimon Peres.
-Home games for our intercollegiate athletic teams draw thousands of fans.
-More than 150,000 people from the region attend activities on campus each year.
-The University has three theatres, one auditorium, two gyms, and three athletic stadiums.

 University Farm: The 800-acre Agricultural Teaching and Research Center (University Farm) offers lab experience in beef, swine, sheep, goat, and organic dairy production; meat lab; ag mechanics; orchard management, crops, soils, and sustainable agriculture.